keane-fernandes/java-oxo/README.md

 - Fully customisable asymmetrical grids (3x3 upto 9x9)
 - Fully customisable win thresholds
 - Exceptions for invalid moves
-- TDD through

 # Usage
 The game supports Java 8+ and can be run using IntelliJ.
 The game can be launched from the OXOGameClass.

 # Design
 The game adopts the MVC (Model View Controller) architecture.